Errare-humanum-est/CMurphi/MURPHI.md

 the verification system.
 Although we do not promise to distribute the examples or enhancements, we may do so if feasible.

-C.  Historical Notes
+## Historical Notes

-The first version of the Murphi language and verification system was originally designed in 1990-1991 by David Dill, Andreas Drexler, Alan Hu, and Han Yang of the Stanford University Computer Systems Laboratory.
+The first version of the Murphi language and verification system was originally designed in 1990--1991 by David Dill, Andreas Drexler, Alan Hu, and Han Yang of the Stanford University Computer Systems Laboratory.
 The first version of the program was primarily implemented by Andreas Drexler.